-.
 How soon can you arrange a scan?

 It usually takes 5-7 business days to arrange a scan.
-The time required depends on your location and the type of scan required such MRI or CT scans.
+The time required depends on your location and the type of scan required such as MRI or CT scans.
 The less common types of scan take longer to arrange.
 Other factors also affect this.
 If special facilities are needed for claustrophobic or obese patients this may also take longer to arrange.
 This service is not suitable for emergency or urgent scanning as we cannot guarantee to arrange imaging at short notice.

-.
-What is covered in the scan price?
+What is included in the scan price?

-The scan price covers:
+The scan price includes:

 - A Medical Assessment of the need for a scan and the correct type of scan required

 - The Scan itself

 - A Report on the scan from a Consultant Radiologist